General and Departmental Scholarships

 Consideration and Criteria

-- First-year students accepted for admission by mid-January and complete the scholarship application in the Auburn University Scholarship Opportunity Manager (AUSOM) by February 1 receive consideration.
+- First-year students accepted for admission by early February and complete the scholarship application in the Auburn University Scholarship Opportunity Manager (AUSOM) by March 1 receive consideration.

 - Some scholarships include an academic achievement criterion determined by cumulative Auburn GPA for current students, transfer GPA for transfer students, and high school GPA for first-year students.
 For first-year students who apply for admission as traditional applicants, standardized test score may also be considered.
 Updated test scores must be received by Auburn by January 10.
 For students who apply for admission as test optional applicants, the academic assessment during the evaluation for admission may also be considered.